 They used to say that big large glass buildings don’t buy software, people do.
 But we would be more correct in saying that when it comes to business software these days, people aren’t buying software, large-framed glasses wearing Millennials are.
-And if you’re in the business of marketing or selling software or marketing this has big implications for you.
+And if you’re in the business of marketing or selling software, this has big implications for you.

 What is the size of the opportunity?

 And they are already significant influencers or decision-makers when it comes to software purchases.
-Some estimates place this already at a 50/50 split between boomers/Gen X, and Gen Y.
+Some estimates place this already at a 32/60 split between Gen X, and Gen Y.

 This, plus the rise of SaaS, means that users are now the buyers.

 The advent of SaaS software in particular has opened the door to this tranche of staff being free to make significant software buying decisions.
 Monthly subscriptions and free trials mean teams can adopt a new platform without having to get senior approval for a large CAPEX spend.

 Added to this is their desire to shape their careers around themselves in a way that’s not really been seen before.
 Millennials want to create the perfect environment for themselves, and that includes the software and systems that they use.

 So given they are going to be a relevant target for those selling software in the business market, what do you need to know about them to get your message across?

 Born into a world in which mobile phones, the internet and LOL cats have always been a reality, Millennials have grown up feeling comfortable with the use of consumer solutions for communication, productivity and collaboration, and they are bringing those same expectations to work.